pyepics/pyepics/doc/wx.rst

   whose value is set to the string representation of the value for the corresponding PV.

-  By default, the text colour will be overriden when the PV enters an alarm state.
+  By default, the text colour will be overridden when the PV enters an alarm state.
 These colours can be modified (or disabled by being set to ``None``) as part of the constructor.